Contact Models in Robotics: a Comparative Analysis: Algorithmic variations of the contact problem

-\textbf{\\ Additional practical tricks.} In practice, the performances of contact solvers can be improved by a few simple tricks.
-The most important one is warm-starting the solver by providing the contact forces from the previous time step.
-Indeed, in the case of a persisting contact between two objects, the contact forces can be cached and reused as an initial guess when solving for the contact forces of the next-time step.
+In practice, the performances of contact solvers can be improved by a few simple tricks.

+\textbf{\\Warm-starting } the solver by providing the contact forces from the previous time step allows to greatly reduce the required computation.
+Indeed, in the case of a persisting contact between two objects, the contact forces are being cached and reused as an initial guess when solving for the contact forces of the next time step.
 This relies on the ability of the contact solver algorithm to be warm-started.
-This excludes Interior Point algorithms as they expect a feasible initial guess.
-In contrast, the feasible set of contact forces may change from one time step to the other, even in the case of a persisting contact point.
-On the opposite, augmented lagragian (AL) methods can naturally be warm started: not only the primal (\textit{i.e.}, contact forces) and dual (\textit{i.e.} contact velocities) variables but also the proximal parameter can be initialized with the previous values.
+This excludes Interior Point \cite{mehrotra1992implementation} algorithms, as they would only benefit from an initial guess close to the so-called central path \cite{nocedal1999numerical}.
+By contrast, the feasible set of contact forces may change from one time step to the other, even in the case of a persisting contact point.
+On the opposite, ADMM and, more generally, Augmented Lagrangian (AL) methods can naturally be warm started: not only the primal (\textit{i.e.}, contact velocities) and dual (\textit{i.e.}, contact forces) variables, but also the proximal parameter is initialized with the previous values.

-In addition, second-order algorithms can further exploit the recent progress in rigid body algorithms \cite{carpentier2021proximal}.
+\textbf{\\Cholesky computation.} In addition, second-order algorithms can further exploit the recent progress in rigid body algorithms \cite{carpentier2021proximal}.
 This work takes advantage of the sparse structure of the kinematic chains in order to efficiently compute the Cholesky decomposition of the Delassus matrix $G$.
 This approach is robust enough to handle the case of hyperstatic systems and reduces the cost of the computation of matrix-vector products involving $G^{-1}$ (Alg.~\ref{alg:ccpadmm}, line~\ref{line:primal1_update}).
 This also indicates that evaluating $G$ from its Cholesky decomposition, as required by per-contact approaches, actually constitutes an additional cost.
-In the context of ADMM (Alg.~\ref{alg:ccpadmm}, the algorithm from \cite{carpentier2021proximal} can also be favorably combined with the adaptation of the proximal parameter \cite{nishihara2015general}.
-Indeed, updating the regularized Cholesky can be done at almost no cost by using \cite{carpentier2021proximal}.